-Team Competitor / Team Official or Participating Person - Official Misbehaviour, Unsporting Conduct or bringing an ISA event or the ISA itself into Disrepute.
+Team Competitor / Team Official or Participating Person - Official Misbehavior, Unsporting Conduct or bringing an ISA event or the ISA itself into Disrepute.

-The ISA Executive Committee has agreed that, "a surfer who causes wilful destruction or damage to property, makes public displays of aggressive behaviour [ie. Loud aggressive comments or actions in public about judging decisions, refusal to leave the tower or other official area when first directed], or damage to the image of surfing at an ISA event will be subject to disciplinary action and a possible immediate fine and /or disqualification or suspension or other appropriate penalties imposed by the Contest Director after consultation with the Head Judge and Contest Director."
+The ISA Executive Committee has agreed that, "a surfer or team member that violates the Code of Conduct, causes wilful destruction or damage to property, makes public displays of aggressive behaviour [ie. Loud aggressive comments or actions in public about judging decisions, refusal to leave the tower or other official area when first directed], or damage to the image of surfing at an ISA event will be subject to disciplinary action and a possible immediate fine and /or disqualification or suspension or other appropriate penalties imposed by the Contest Director after consultation with the Head Judge and Technical Director."

 The Executive Committee has the power to review any such decision.
-All fines under this category will be issued on the TEAM that the individual represents.
+All fines under this category will be issued on the National Team that the individual represents.